-When it comes to home building and decorating, choosing the floors is one of the most important decisions you’ll probably make, because your choice will be in your house for years to come.
-More and more people are deciding to install bamboo floors in their homes and for good reason: there a numerous benefits to this flooring, like its rapid renewability, low cost, and durability.
-But with all of the numerous benefits, there are still many misconceptions out there about bamboo flooring.
+When it comes to home building and decorating, choosing the floors is one of the most important decisions you’ll make.
+Your choice will be in your house for years to come.
+So more people are deciding to install bamboo floors in their homes for good reasons.
+There are numerous benefits to this flooring, like its rapid renewability, low cost, and durability.
+But even with all of the benefits, there are still many misconceptions about bamboo flooring.

 Well, we’re going to put some of the most common ones to rest right now.

 Misconception #1 – All Bamboo Floors Contain Toxic Formaldehyde

 In the past, bamboo flooring used Urea-formaldehyde in the laminating process.
 But the green movement has inspired many manufacturers to create bamboo flooring with untraceable amounts.
 In some cases, there is none at all.

 Ambient Bamboo Flooring, for instance, offers strand bamboo flooring that has been tested by independent labs.
 Their bamboo’s formaldehyde levels rated well within the most stringent indoor air standards in the world.
 Take a quick look at the 2019 Ambient Bamboo Flooring Formaldehyde Off-Gassing Test Results & Indoor Air Quality.
 These include standards such as CARB Phase II, U.S. Occupational Safety and Health Administration (OSHA), European (E1), and European (E0)s.
 I would say that makes misconception #1 debunked!